Group Counseling is often the most effective counseling intervention.

 Each group member decides how much he or she wants to share.
 Because of the climate of trust within the group, members feel free to care about and help each other.

 Students become members of a group by making an appointment with the Counseling Center.
 A counselor will discuss the issues of concern with you and help you to formulate a plan to begin to manage those concerns.
 Your counselor will then assist you in becoming part of a group.
 New groups are formed every academic year and vary according to student demand.
 Group offerings will be posted on our web page at the beginning of each academic year.

-How to Sign up for Group
+How to Sign up for a Group

-You may either send an email to email@example.com and request to participate in group, or click the link below, and fill out the Group Counseling Intake Assessment.
+You may either send an email to email@example.com and request to participate in a group, or click the link below, and fill out the Group Counseling Intake Assessment.
 The assessment will automatically transfer to the counseling center, where a counselor will confirm a time to meet with you in order to discuss group counseling further.